Academic Scheduling Center

 To further improve the efficiency of the academic scheduling process at the University, and to support the University wide mission of providing students with the most expedient path toward graduation, the concept of timetabling has been introduced into the scheduling process.
 Timetabling is the creation of a conflict-free schedule, given scheduling parameters, faculty availability, and student demand for course offerings.
 For a complete list of scheduling definitions, guidelines, and responsibilities of timetabling, please refer to the KSU Principles of Timetabling 02-29-2012 - PDF

 Open learning courses are flexibly scheduled course sections that are offered by an academic department, but do not meet according to the University's established academic terms (or part of term).
 Open learning courses can be created by departmental schedulers in the Data Collection Utility (DCU) website, but must be created by the ASC once the window for a term's schedule build has closed and the sections have been transferred back to Banner.
 Final grading for Open learning courses begins on the last day of the course and ends on the final grading deadline for the full term in which the course is offered.
-Open learning sections that end after a semester's full part of term has ended, will be affiliated with the next semester, and will appear on the student's transcript in the subsequent term.

 Note: Faculty teaching courses that begin or end after the final grading deadline for the full term in which the course is offered will have to complete individual grade change forms for each student enrolled in their course(s).